Frequently Asked Questions

 When is Payment Due?

 Full payment is requested with the application.
-Housing payment must be submitted with the application if housing is requested.
-Total payments must be received before the start of classes.
 Checks should be made payable to the Johns Hopkins University and must be in U.S. dollars drawn on a U.S. bank.
 Any bank charges incurred for processing will be charged to the registrant.
 Discover, MasterCard, Visa, and American Express payments are accepted.

 What Forms of Payment do you Accept at the Summer Institute (JHSPH)?